What is Bill Pay for Business?

 - Your payees are notified to stop sending e-bills.
 However, it can sometimes take a few days for the payee to process the request.
 Therefore, until you begin receiving paper bills again you should contact the payee directly about your payment amount and payment due date.
 Because you can't send your payment using Bill Pay after you cancel your service, you should make your payment to the payee by some other means, such as a check.

 - If you decide to use Bill Pay again, you will have to re-enroll and set up your payee list.

 It's important to keep your business information (which includes business contact information) up to date so that we can contact you if necessary.
 To make any changes, go to the Profile - Business Information page and click Change.

 How do I change authorized user information?

-Since authorized users can access Bill Pay and contact customer service on your behalf, their information should be up to date.
+Since authorized users can access Bill Pay and contact Client Services on your behalf, their information should be up to date.
 You can review authorized user information on the Profile - Authorized User Information page.
 To make any changes, go to the Profile - Authorized User Information page and click View/Change.

 What if I have a question about one of the features?